TNA Knockouts World Championship: Creation

 TNA first announced in early September 2007 through their TNA Mobile service that they planned to start an official women's division and debut a women's title soon.
 Later that month, TNA began to promote a 10 knockout gauntlet match to be held on October 14, 2007 at TNA's Bound for Glory PPV event to crown the first-ever TNA Women's Champion.
 At the event, Gail Kim defeated Ms. Brooks, Christy Hemme, Awesome Kong, Roxxi Laveaux, Talia Madison, Shelly Martinez, Jackie Moore, ODB, and Angel Williams to become the first champion.
 The championship was renamed in 2008 to the TNA Women's Knockout Championship until 2010 when it became simply known as the TNA Knockouts Championship.

 Championship Tournament(s)

 Impact Knockouts Championship Tournament (2017)

-On November 23, 2017, it was announced after Gail Kim retired and vacated the Impact Knockouts Championship that a 6-women tournament would be held to determine the new Knockouts Champion.
+On November 23, 2017, it was announced after Gail Kim retired and vacated the Impact Knockouts Championship that a 6-woman tournament would be held to determine the new Knockouts Champion.